Filename: 365-http-connect-ext.md

 For each feature, we'll describe whether it should be implemented in Arti only, or in both Arti and C Tor.

-We reserve the header "X-Tor-RPC-Target" to contain an RPC Object ID, to be used as a target for an RPC request.
+We reserve the header "Tor-RPC-Target" to contain an RPC Object ID, to be used as a target for an RPC request.

 Implementations SHOULD reject such requests if the target RPC object does not exist.

-Implementations that do not support Arti RPC should reject requests containing this header.
+An implementation that generally supports Tor extensions, but that doesn't support Arti RPC, SHOULD reject requests containing this header.

 (Arti should implement RPC behavior; C tor should implement "reject" behavior.)